skumarudel/DS_Physicists/README.md

 - Plotting and visualization
 - Introduction to Statistics and probability
 - Linear regression
-- Logistics regression
+- Logistics regression (In progress)
-- Decision Tree and ensemble learning
+- Decision Tree and ensemble learning (In progress)
-- Suppost vector machines
+- Suppost vector machines (In progress)